HaitaiNg/Education/Ethic/Development_Process/README.md

 # Ethic Coding Exercise
 ###### Refresh Date: 11.20.20
 ###### Author: Haitai Ng (HaitaiNg@gmail.com) / 248-977-9325
-This repository stores supplemental material for my submission for the Ethic Coding Exercise.
+This directory stores supplemental material for my submission for the Ethic Coding Exercise.

 ##### Description and Interpretation
 After reading the problem description, I first drew out the weighted directed graph.
 I then solved the problems 1-4 to understand what was being asked. ***Please see paper_documentation.jpg or paper_documentation.pdf for my written work.***